alosadagrande/acm-cnf/acm-manifests/sriov-operator/README.md

 > :warning: If you already installed the Performance Addon Operator then you already have the worker-cnf machineConfigPool in place.
 Otherwise take a look to Performance Addon Operator policy where it the worker-cnf machineConfigPool is created

-We need to create the proper ACM manifests to tell ACM where the `ptpConfig` files are locate and which cluster will be targetted.
+We need to create the proper ACM manifests to tell ACM where the confguration files are locate and which cluster will be targetted.
 Note that these files are placed in the master branch since they are ACM specific.

 ```sh
 $ git checkout master